 — […] il faut que l’esclavage soit pour l’utilité, et non pas pour la volupté (XV, ll)

 “[…] slavery must be for utility and not for voluptuousness” [also passim].

 Volupté is an annoying word for translators, because (like pudeur) it has no very accurate English equivalent.
 But though it always related to sensuousness, “voluptuousness” is a desperate choice and will not do.

 — Il en fallut même de terribles pour établir la sûreté de ces maîtres cruels (XV, 16)

 “There had even to be terrible laws in order to establish security for these cruel masters”.

 It is not about “terrible” laws but about ferocious laws.
-Terrible/“terrible” is a very dangerous cognate.
+Terrible/“terrible” is a tempting but often misleading cognate.

 “[…] the brother, the uncle, the nephew (what can I say?), the son, the father, were seen constantly conspiring against the rest of the family.”

 Hard to handle stylistically, but it must first be understood that que dis-je? does not mean “what can I say?” or anything close, it simply signifies an elevation in the level of allusion in what follows.

 — […] tout citoyen y aurait sa volonté propre, et ferait valoir à son gré son indépendance (XIX, 27)